Safety Tips & More

 Proper dental care involves a regimen of scheduled preventive care – the veterinary version of what people should undertake – which includes:

-- A thorough dental exam including x-rays (usually annually for pets)
+- A thorough dental exam including x-rays (usually annually for pets) and pre-operative bloodwork

 - Regular teeth cleaning and polishing under sedation